graphaware/neo4j-algorithms/README.md

     * LENGTH_ASC (By increasing length.
 Ordering of paths with the same lengths is unspecified.
 This is the default.)
     * LENGTH_ASC_THEN_COST_ASC (By increasing length, then by increasing cost.
 The cost property must be specified.)
     * LENGTH_ASC_THEN_COST_DESC (By increasing length, then by decreasing cost.
 The cost property must be specified.)
-* whether to include node labels in the result (`includeNodeLabels`) set to true or false, default is false
+* whether to include node labels in the result (`includeNodeLabels`) set to true or false, default is true
-* which node properties to include in the result (`nodeProperties`) as an array of Strings, default is none
+* which node properties to include in the result (`nodeProperties`) as an array of Strings, default is all
-* which relationship properties to include in the result (`relationshipProperties`) as an array of Strings, default is none
+* which relationship properties to include in the result (`relationshipProperties`) as an array of Strings, default is all
 * which relationships to traverse by supplying one of the following (default is all relationships in both directions):
     * the direction in which to traverse relationships (`direction`), INCOMING, OUTGOING, or BOTH
     * relationship types and directions for each (`typesAndDirections` array with `type` and optionally `direction`)